zhangxijing97/INFO7375_NeuralNetworks_AI/Quizs/Midterm2.md

 In a multi-layer perceptron (MLP), each layer computes: `z = W * x + b`, The non-linearity enables solving complex, non-linear problems.<br>

 ## 4. (max points 4).
 Describe major activation functions: step function, linear, ReLU, sigmoid, tanh, and softmax, and explain their usage.

+1. Linear Activation Function
+The linear activation function outputs the input directly, defined as:<br>

+`f(x) = x`

+Use: It is often used in regression tasks where the output is a continuous value.<br>

+2. ReLU Activation Function
+The Rectified Linear Unit (ReLU) activation function is defined as:<br>

+`f(x) = max(0, x)`

+Use: It is widely used in hidden layers of deep networks due to its simplicity and effectiveness in alleviating the vanishing gradient problem.<br>

+3. Sigmoid Activation Function<
+The sigmoid activation function is defined as:<br>

+`f(x) = 1 / (1 + exp(-x))`

+Use: It squashes the input to a range between 0 and 1, making it suitable for binary classification tasks.
+However, it can suffer from the vanishing gradient problem.<br>

+4. Tanh Activation Function
+The tanh activation function is defined as:<br>

+`f(x) = (exp(x) - exp(-x)) / (exp(x) + exp(-x))`

+Use: It squashes the input to a range between -1 and 1, making it zero-centered.
+It is often preferred over sigmoid in hidden layers, though it can still experience vanishing gradients.<br>

+5. Softmax Activation Function
+The softmax activation function is defined as:<br>

+`f(x_i) = exp(x_i) / ∑(j=1 to K) exp(x_j)`

+where K is the number of classes.<br>

+Use: It is typically used in the output layer of multi-class classification problems to produce a probability distribution over multiple classes, allowing for effective interpretation of model outputs.<br>

 ## 5. (max points 4).
 What is the difference between batch and mini-batch training?
 What are the cons and pros for using batch or mini-batch training?